shiitake/.cfg/Windows/setup.md

 You'll probably need to download the fonts manually from Nerd Fonts.
 At some point I should just automate that

+### Installation

+For setup of a dev environment you can run `choco install dev.config -y` and it will install a lot of stuff that you'll want.
+Including Windows Terminal and PowerShell 7.

 ### Setup

 1. Copy and pase the contents of settings.json into the WindowsTerminal settings